 - Ride a horse to the mountain top.

 Just reading this itinerary over and over left us feeling anxious and stressed.
 As much as I hate renting cars in Mexico (one day I will write an angry manifesto disguised as an informational blog post about car rentals all over the world), we quickly realized that in this particular instance, we needed personal transportation.
-The bus would only take us to Zitacuaro and we would be relying on our guesthouse to provide daily tours to various butterfly locations and the chances of us missing the first day’s tour was too great.
+The bus would only take us to Zitacuaro and we would be relying on our guesthouse to provide daily tours to various butterfly locations and the chances of us missing the first day’s tour were too great.
 A rental car would allow us to go on a self-guided tour to a less touristy location on the first day, then the guesthouse tour on the second day, and left the third day open for either another guesthouse tour or choosing our own adventure.

 Begrudgingly, I clicked “reserve” on the car rental website while murmuring, “$130 my ass… They’ll try charging double that at the counter…” In over 20 years of travel, there might have only been a handful of times when the final car rental bill matched the reservation price.
 And this, my friends, incredibly was one of those times.
 I don’t know what stars aligned in the universe, but we were very happy to get into our very reasonably priced car rental after a sleepless night on the plane.

-Our first stop after an hour drive was to grab breakfast in Metepec, a charming Mexican town, and then another hour or so until we got to the Piedra Herrada sanctuary.
+Our first stop after an hour's drive was to grab breakfast in Metepec, a charming Mexican town, and then another hour or so until we got to the Piedra Herrada sanctuary.
 Victor read the reviews for this sanctuary and one thing was brought up over and over – rent a horse, do not try to walk up the mountain.
 I was relieved to find out that I didn’t have to singlehandedly convince a horse to take me to the top of the mountain, and that each horse had a handler that led it to the top.
 Which of course, brought up more questions – why didn’t more tourists just walk up the mountain themselves?
-Well, turns out that: 1) not all tourists are in physical condition to brave such a long and steep climb and 2) the path is incredibly dusty, and all handlers were covered in a thick layer of dirt by the time we got to the top.
+Well, turns out that: 1) not all tourists are in the physical condition to brave such a long and steep climb and 2) the path is incredibly dusty, and all handlers were covered in a thick layer of dirt by the time we got to the top.

 At the end of the horse trail, we walked a few dozen feet and stood silently on the narrow path between trees.
 Butterflies were all around us.
 Glittering orange wings in the sky, fluttering above the grass, covering tree branches, moving with every breath of wind, it seemed at times that the whole forest was made of butterflies.
 We lucked out with the weather – it was sunny and breezy and the perfect temperature to watch the butterflies take flight, rather than hide in trees.
 Every few minutes, another seemingly large fluffy tree with pale orange leaves would suddenly explode in a flurry of activity, and thousands of butterflies would rise into the sky, leaving a thin tree with very green leaves remaining.
 I tried taking pictures and recording videos, but nothing came even close to what I was seeing around me.
 Exasperated, I finally gave up, threw my gear back in the backpack, and just… watched.